 The Northern Residents Deduction is a federal deduction that decreases your taxable income before tax rates are applied.
 It consists of two parts: a residency deduction and a travel deduction.
 The actual savings depend on your tax bracket, making it more beneficial for middle- and higher-income earners.

 Every community in Nunavut is classified within Zone A (the prescribed northern zone), which qualifies for the full deduction amounts.
-To be eligible, you must have lived in a prescribed zone on a permanent basis for at least 6 consecutive months.
+To be eligible, you must have lived in a prescribed zone permanently for at least 6 consecutive months.

-Here is how each part is calculated and what you can expect to claim:.
+Here is how each part of the Northern Residents Deduction is calculated and what you can expect to claim:

 Residency Component